 After the 2023 presidential elections, Make It Plain asked four young Nigerians to share their thoughts and opinions about the political situation, their fellow country-people and their nation.
-Let’s read and hear what the first two interviewees had to say.
+Let’s read and hear what our second pair of interviewees had to say.

 Djeneba Deby Bagayoko: We navigate many moments in life on auto-pilot.
 Study, work, pay bills.
 Rinse and repeat.
 But there are moments that require us to be more conscious, attentive, intentional.
 Before starting, we’d like you to take a moment to synch and tune in with your spirit, sit in the moment and ask yourself how you feel about the elections, Nigeria and Nigerians?